Skip to Main Content

 Let’s break these questions down a bit.

-It’s also possible that they’re a member of multiple programs and might be receiving more than one renewal offer—don’t let them forget how engaged they’ve been with your organization!
+It’s also possible that they’re a part of multiple membership programs and might be receiving more than one renewal offer—don’t let them forget how engaged they’ve been with your organization!

 Briefly remind members what you’ve offered them in the past year by mentioning: